PeARSearch/PeARS-OMD/README.md

 ##### 5. Run your pear!

-If you are running/testing PeARS-lite locally (as opposed to the OMD server), first export the LOCAL_RUN variable and run the toy authentification server provided in *test-auth.py*:
+If you are running/testing PeARS-OMD locally (as opposed to the OMD server), first export the LOCAL_RUN variable and run the toy authentification server provided in *test-auth.py*:

 ```
 export LOCAL_RUN=True